State-by-state noise restrictions when renovating

 Make sure you’re aware of the noise restrictions that apply in your area before you start your big renovation project.

-But there’s one very important group of people you need to keep in mind at every stage of the renovation process: your neighbours.
-Even though you might be able to get a whole lot more work done if you pull an "all-nighter" like the contestants on The Block, creating too much noise and disturbing your neighbours can get you into a whole lot of trouble.
+There’s one very important group of people you need to keep in mind at every stage of the renovation process: your neighbours.
+Even though you might be able to get a whole lot more work done if you pull an all-nighter, creating too much noise and disturbing your neighbours can get you into a whole lot of trouble.